The White Buffalo Calf Pipe

 "Maybe we should head back to the village?"

+"We cannot return without fresh meat."
+Chasing His Horse said.
 He was still watching the gathering black clouds.
 "Look," he said.

 "Look!"
 Cried White Feather.